Between 50,000-55,000 delegates are expected to attend this year's IBC.

 Held annually at Amsterdam RAI, the event attracts industry leaders, media and technology providers, device manufacturers and content owners from all over the world, and around 50,000-55,000 visitors are expected to attend over the next few days.

 The IET is one of six main partners that organise and put on the event each year.
 This year, staff and volunteers will be hosting a stand throughout the show for the first time.
-The stand is located at 8.E9O so, if you are attending IBC, please come and visit us.

-On Friday 15 September 2017, from 15:00 – 16:00, Graham Turner, IET Multimedia Communications Network Chair and Chris Cartwright, IET IT and Communications Sector Chair will take part in an IET Panel Debate in the Future Zone theatre.
+On Friday 15 September 2017, from 15:00 – 16:00, Graham Turner, IET Multimedia Communications Network Chair and Chris Cartwright, IET IT and Communications Sector Chair takes part in an IET Panel Debate in the Future Zone theatre.
 The IET is also launching a new, special interest IBC Open Access Proceedings Journal, which will be available from the IET Digital Library.

 Ahmed Kotb, IET IT and Communications Lead, said: “Celebrating its 50th year in 2017, IBC is an important event for the IET.
 As a formal member of the IBC’s partnership board, we seek to encourage and promote professional excellence in the field of media technology.